Sensory Processing Disorder in Children At School

 In particular Max and Me(#Ad) is probably the best book written for children, about sensory processing disorder in children, so if you can track down a copy, it will be a great read for your child as well as anyone working with your child.

-• Some kids benefit from chewing gum or eating very crunchy food, while others need to chew on something more durable like special chewy pendants.
+• Some kids benefit from chewing gum or eating very crunchy food, while others need to chew on something more durable like special chewy pendants#Ad.
+Speak to your child's teacher to see what strategies can be implemented during recess and breaks in the lessons.

 I hope you found this page helpful and that it gave you some insight into how sensory processing issues can affect children in school.